Makkah Mecca Region, Saudi Arabia Travel Guide

 Art galleries and secular exhibition spaces are not a prominent feature in Mecca.
 The city's focus remains on religious pilgrimage and associated activities.

 No secular cultural centers or performance venues exist.
-The cultural experience in Mecca embedded in the religious practices and diverse international community of pilgrims.
+The cultural experience in Mecca embedded in the spiritual practices and diverse international community of pilgrims.

 Mecca's historical sites connect pilgrims directly to the early days of Islam.